ifnesi/chatbot-restaurant/README.md

 ### Login screen
 ![image](docs/login.png)

-### Customer Profiles available.
+### Customer Profiles
 To access that page go to http://localhost:8888/profiles (password is the same as the username)
 ![image](docs/profiles.png)

 ### Initial message after login